-The wheels dimension is 70 x 50mm which is a bit wide than usual.
-Those big wide wheels can cause a little bit more friction when riding fast.
+The wheels dimension is 70 x 50mm which is a bit wider than usual.
+Those big wide wheels can cause a bit more friction when riding fast.
 It uses 78A PU rated wheels which are softer and durable.
 You might need to change the wheels after a few months if you are a rough rider.

 3. Retrospec Tidal 41 inch Drop Down Longboard Skateboard Review